TBEMSESG/smartthings_mqtt_datalink/README.md

-# Smarthing to DataLink or W-Player connector
+# Smartthings to DataLink or W-Player connector

 ## Tool description
 The tool provides the status of IoT devices as clean XML or JSON that can be used by Samsung Smart Signage displays, either directly as W-Player content that consumes JSON data, or by using DataLink Server with S-Player.